NavinMishra16/skible/README.md

 - Game state management with backend sync
 - Options Added to choose Word / turn based option to choose Word

+- Guess logic from ChatOption and validatiton (Completed)

 ---
 ## Next Feature

-- Guess logic from ChatOption and validatiton
+- Quality of life : ScoreBoard
+- Quality of life : GAME END and declaring winner

 ## 🧪 How to Test